Saturday, September 17, 2011

 Newcomers Men Without Hats...

 1983: Michael Sembello remained at #1 with "Maniac" with Billy Joel climbing up with "Tell Her About It".
-Men Without Hats were up to #3 with "The Safety Dance" and Bonnie Tyler's great song "Total Eclipse of the Heart" was going to be a serious factor in the weeks to come.
-The rest of the Top 10: two former 1's--the Eurythmics and "Sweet Dreams (Are Made of This) and "Every Break You Take" from the Police, Michael Jackson's "Human Nature" at #7, Taco with "Puttin' on the Ritz", Air Supply roared up from 15 to 9 with "Making Love Out of Nothing at All" and Asia cracked the Top 10 with "Don't Cry".
+Men Without Hats were up to #3 with "The Safety Dance" and Bonnie Tyler's great song "Total Eclipse Of The Heart" was going to be a serious factor in the weeks to come.
+The rest of the Top 10: two former 1's--the Eurythmics and "Sweet Dreams (Are Made Of This)" and "Every Break You Take" from the Police, Michael Jackson's "Human Nature" at #7, Taco with "Puttin' On The Ritz", Air Supply roared up from 15 to 9 with "Making Love Out Of Nothing At All" and Asia cracked the Top 10 with "Don't Cry".

-1983: Synchronicity returned to #1 for the Police on the album chart, temporarily derailing Thriller by Michael Jackson.
+1983: Synchronicity returned to #1 for the Police on the Album chart, temporarily derailing Thriller by Michael Jackson.
 The Soundtrack to "Flashdance" was third with Pyromania by Def Leppard logging a 33rd week on the chart.

 1988: Peter Cetera from Sun Valley, Idaho owned the #1 Adult Contemporary song for a third week with "One Good Woman".